List of presidents of the Swiss Diet

 This is a list of presidents of the Diet ("Tagsatzung") of the Swiss Confederation (before 1848).

+Several statesmen served as president multiple times.
+Hans von Reinhard, also known simply as Hans Reinhard, was a four-time president who served in 1814–1815, 1816, 1822, and 1828.

 For the period since the creation of Switzerland as a federal state in 1848, the List of Presidents of the Swiss Confederation details the yearly President of the Confederation.